xuesongwang/Neural-Process-Family/README.md

 Most of the codes are inspired by the official implementations, except that I use uniform training settings and evaluation criteria.
 Contributions of the authors were deeply appreciated in the reference.
 Discussions with some of them really help me understand better of NP family.

 The fitting processes(w.r.t epochs) of each model are presented as follows.
-For image datasets, we displayed unmasked images(left), prediction mean(middle) and variance(right).
+For image datasets, we displayed unmasked images(left), predicted mean(middle) and variance(right).

 | Model name          | EQ                                               | Periodic                                             | MNIST                                               | SVHN                                                | celebA                                            |
 | ------------------- |--------------------------------------------------| -----------------------------------------------------|-----------------------------------------------------|-----------------------------------------------------|---------------------------------------------------|